 Creating a Dedicated Learning Space

 Your environment significantly impacts focus and retention.
 Designate a specific area for learning—ideally a quiet room with good lighting, comfortable seating at a proper desk, and minimal distractions.
 This space should feel distinct from your relaxation areas, helping your brain associate the location with focused work.
-Remove your phone or place it in another room during study sessions, as research from the University of California Irvine shows that even visible phone presence reduces cognitive capacity.
+Remove your phone or place it in another room during study sessions.
+Studies published in the Journal of the Association for Consumer Research have examined how device presence affects cognitive performance, demonstrating that even visible phones can divide attention.

 Setting Realistic Goals and Expectations